-FuelWatch, a part of the Department of Commerce, is the only service in Australia which gives motorists the opportunity to access tomorrow's fuel prices today.
+FuelWatch, a part of the Department of Mines, Industry Regulation and Safety, is the only service in Australia which gives motorists the opportunity to access tomorrow's fuel prices today.

 It is legislatively empowered to provide price transparency and knowledge of fuel prices in both the wholesale and retail industry sectors.